All resources

 2. Empowers data analysts to leverage AI and ML directly within their familiar business intelligence tools and spreadsheets.

-3. Democratizes access to machine learning, enabling predictive analytics to guide decision-making across the organization.
+3. Aims to democratise machine learning by enabling predictive analytics to guide decision-making across the organization.

-4. Eliminates the need to move data, speeding up model development and reducing complexity.
+4. Increases development speed by eliminating the need for data movement, speeding up model development and reducing complexity.

 5. Accelerates deployment by bringing machine learning to the data, eliminating the need for external tools and data transfers.